AshishS2407/SupplyChain-Simplyfi-Task-2/README.md

-# Product Tracking Chaincode - Hyperledger Fabric
+# Supply Chain Tracking

 ## Introduction
-This project implements a **Product Tracking Chaincode** for Hyperledger Fabric.
+This project implements a **Supply Chain Tracking Chaincode** for Hyperledger Fabric.
 The chaincode allows tracking of product status changes throughout the supply chain.
 It provides functionalities to:
 - Register a new product with an initial status.
 - Update the status of a product.
 - Query a product's current status and history.
 - List all products in the system.

+---

 ## Prerequisites
 Ensure the following dependencies are installed before setting up the network: